Nanocloud/community/README.md

 For your host computer

 * You must be able to login as root
-* CPU must support harware virtualization (Intel VT-x or AMD-V).
+* CPU must support hardware virtualization (Intel VT-x or AMD-V).
-* Operating system must be a linux 64 bits.
+* Operating system must be a linux 64 bit.
 It is advised to use Debian 8 or later.
-Other linux distributions may work.
+Other Linux distributions may work.
 * At least 4GB of RAM available (6GB recommended)
 * At least 6GB disk space (10GB recommended, depending on software you want to deploy)

-Then, you need to install the following package on your distribution
+Then, you need to install the following packages on your distribution:

 * *qemu-system-x86*
 * *curl* or *wget*